 This past May, I went on my first overnight backpacking trip.
 Most of our trip was spent ‘car camping’– staying in campgrounds relatively close to town with access to campfire rings, sporadic electricity, and the heavy-duty Coleman camping grill we borrowed from the in-laws.
 Those nights, eating well was not a problem.

 The climax of our trip, however– the part of the journey we’d spent months planning and training for– was a backpacking trip into the Grand Canyon.

 Before we left, I thought long and hard about what food to pack.
 I (briefly) looked at some freeze-dried camping meals, but decided I could do better.
-This Backpacking Tuna Couscous Bowl is a variation on what we ate inside the canyon, and is an easy and tasty meal to eat on your next backpacking adventure!
+This Backpacking Meal is an easy Tuna Couscous Bowl.
+It’s a variation on what we ate inside the canyon, and is an easy and tasty meal to eat on your next backpacking adventure!

 Hiking the Grand Canyon

 About a year ago, the husband and I hiked halfway into the Grand Canyon— from the South Kaibab Trailhead down to Skeleton Point, and I fell in love.
 We left physically, but mentally I was still there.
 We went home, went back to work, and I immediately started training to hike the gorgeous beast of a trail again.

 This time, I wanted to see more.
 Before I knew it– the campground was booked, the backcountry permit paid for, and we were on our way back to hike all the way to the bottom!